 Sometimes you have to be separate

 The problem with a single amplifier is that at some point the signals all have to get mixed together.
 Otherwise, you’re just kidding yourself, and you have multiple amplifiers in one box.
 That’s a problem for antenna and satellite, because some of the signals are on the same frequencies.
-Even though you’ll find TV on 54-790MHz and satellite TV on 950-2150MHz, both DIRECTV and DISH also use control signals that are on the same frequencies as some TV channels.
-These control signals are much stronger than TV signals already, so amplifying them with the same circuits as you use to amplify TV signals would be a big mistake.
+Yes, there is some commonality.
+You’ll find TV on 54-790MHz and satellite TV on 950-2150MHz.
+However, both DIRECTV and DISH also use control signals that are on the same frequencies as some TV channels.
+These control signals are much stronger than TV signals already.
+That means that amplifying them with the same circuits as you use to amplify TV signals would be a big mistake.

-When you come down to it, it may seem like a good idea to have one master amplifier, but you see that if you were going to make it work right, you’d still have a lot of extra components and that would make it more expensive and probably not save any space or simplify your wiring.
+When you come down to it, it may seem like a good idea to have one master amplifier.
+But let’s suppose that you were committed to making it work right.
+You’d still have a lot of extra components.
+That would make it more expensive and probably not save any space or simplify your wiring.
 So, for now, it’s best to shop for the amplifier you really need over at Solid Signal.
 There are a lot of choices but you’ll find the exact right one for your setup.